liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 The *Permissions* button is next to the *Add* drop-down in the Knowledge Base page.
-Clicking this button brings up a window that lets you define permissions for applying to the knowledge base generally, not to particular articles.
+Clicking this button brings up a window that lets you define permissions for applying to the Knowledge Base application generally, not to particular articles.
 Here, you can define which roles can add/delete articles, folders and templates, which roles can change general knowledge base permissions, which roles can subscribe to articles, and which roles can view templates and suggestions.

 +$$$

-**Note:** In order for a role to be able to access the Knowledge Base in Site Administration, the role must have the permission *Knowledge Base* &rarr;
+**Note:** In order for a role to be able to access the Knowledge Base page in Site Administration, the role must have the permission *Knowledge Base* &rarr;
 *Access in Site Administration*.
 And to add or act on articles, folders, or suggestions, the site administrator must grant the role such permissions (e.g., via the *Permissions* window in the Knowledge Base page in Site Administration).

 $$$

-The Add drop-down in the Knowledge Base page of Site Administration also has an option for adding a folder.
+The Add drop-down in the Knowledge Base page in Site Administration also has an option for adding a folder.
 The interface for adding folders is straightforward, letting you enter a name, description, and permissions for the folder.
 The last add option lets you import articles using a Zip file.
-Importing articles is a powerful option covered in a later [section](/discover/portal/-/knowledge_base/6-2/knowledge-base#importing-articles-from-markown-source-files) of the Knowledge Base app documentation.
+The article import feature is covered in a later [section](/discover/portal/-/knowledge_base/6-2/knowledge-base#importing-articles-from-markown-source-files) of this documentation.

-As you add folders and articles to your knowledge base, you'll notice the actions you can perform on them.
+As you add folders and articles to your knowledge base, notice the actions you can perform on them.
 Administrators can perform the following actions on a folder:

-*Edit:* lets you  change the folder's name and description.
+*Edit:* change the folder's name and description.

-*Move:* lets you relocate the folder under a new parent folder.
+*Move:* relocate the folder under a new parent folder.

-*Delete:* lets you remove from the knowledge base the folder and its articles.
+*Delete:* remove from the knowledge base the folder and its articles.

-*Permissions:* lets you grant or revoke a role's ability to add an article to the folder, add a sub-folder to the folder, delete the folder, move the folder, set permissions on the folder, edit (update) the folder, and view the folder.
+*Permissions:* grant or revoke a role's ability to add an article to the folder, add a sub-folder to the folder, delete the folder, move the folder, set permissions on the folder, edit (update) the folder, and view the folder.

 Articles can be created or moved into in several places in the knowledge base.
-They can reside in the root of the knowledge base, they can reside in the folders, and they can be children of other articles (parent articles).
+They can reside in the root of the knowledge base, they can reside in folders, and they can be children of other articles (parent articles).

-Here are the actions you can perform on a Knowledge Base article:
+Here are the actions you can perform on an article:

 *View:* displays the article.

-*Edit:* lets you change the article's title and content.
-It also lets you manage its attachments, categorization, and its related assets.
+*Edit:* change the article's title and content and manage its attachments, categorization, and its related assets.

-*Add Child Article:* lets you add a new child article to the article.
+*Add Child Article:* add a new child article to the article.

-*Permissions:* lets you configure the permissions of roles with respect to the article.
+*Permissions:* configure the permissions of roles with respect to the article.

-*Subscribe:* lets you to choose to be notified of any updates to the article.
+*Subscribe:* choose to be notified of any updates to the article.
 Once you've subscribed to an article, the *Unsubscribe* action is made available giving you the option of unsubscribing from the article's notifications.

-*Move:* lets you move the article to a different folder or change an article's position in the hierarchy by choosing a new parent article for it.
+*Move:* move the article to a different folder or change an article's position in the hierarchy by choosing a new parent article for it.

-*Delete:* lets you remove the article from the knowledge base.
+*Delete:* remove the article from the knowledge base.

 You can also assign new *priority* values to articles.
-When multiple articles are configured to be displayed in the Knowledge Base Display portlet, peer articles are listed in the portlet's navigation are arranged top to bottom by ascending priority.
-The lower an article's priority value the higher up it's listed in the display portlet's navigation.
+When multiple articles are configured to be displayed in the Knowledge Base Display portlet, peer articles are listed in the portlet's navigation are arranged top to bottom in ascending priority.
+The lower an article's priority value the higher up it's listed in the Knowledge Base Display portlet's navigation.
 To assign new priority values, enter a new priority value for each article you want to reprioritize, select the checkbox of each modified article, and select *Actions* &rarr; *Save*.

 +$$$